|PDF FULL-TEXT HTML|

 This work is part of a larger project called “Control and Optimization of a Large-Scale Solar Plant in Ethiopian Textile Industry”.
 The aim of the project is primarily a smooth integration of an economically realizable solar plant for existing steam boiler’s feed water.
 During the course of this project, determining the thermal energy demand was deemed necessary for optimal sizing and operation of the solar plant.
 This task was difficult to achieve due to the absence of fund to do energy auditing.
 Neither was average thermal energy use determination possible since the factory was very old and no known specifications are available.
 These combined factors lead to the idea of predicting energy use patterns from other available related data through an ANNs.
 These related data are daily production from steam consuming machines and a KWh meter reading of a boiler.

 The proposed research work employs the well-known BP algorithm for a multilayer feedforward neural network.
+Figure 1 depicts the methodology used.
 The work has taken in to consideration all issues pertinent in practical implementation of these ANNs.
 To this end a Matlab scrip code was written that incorporates all the above mentioned issues and arrived at acceptable performance during run-time.

 2.1 Fundamentals of Artificial Neural Networks (ANNs)